A culturally rich and inspiring city camouflaged by its business peripheral.

 Whether you’re travelling via car, train, bus or taxi, Birmingham Airport is easily accessible.
 There are seven car parks to choose from, all reachable from the terminal building on foot or via the courtesy shuttle bus.
 Make an advanced booking online for a parking space and save up to 70%.

 Taxis can drop you directly outside the terminal.
 Alternatively, there are plenty of buses running directly to the airport from Birmingham city centre and surrounding areas.
-Coaches and trains run from all over the country, and our free and frequent transport you from the train station to the terminal in just two minutes.
+Coaches and trains run from all over the country, and our free Air-Rail Link can transport you from the train station to the terminal building in less than five minutes.

 Then head to Wetherspoon for a beer, if you’d prefer a caffeine fix, there are plenty of coffee shops, like Costa and Pret.